afrind/warp-draft/draft-ietf-moq-transport.md

 ~~~
 {: #moq-transport-subscribe-format title="MOQT SUBSCRIBE Message"}

-* Subscription ID: The subscriber specified identifier (SSID) used to manage
+* Subscription ID: The Subscriber-Chosen Subscription ID for this
- a subscription. `Subscription ID` is a variable length integer that MUST be
- unique within a session and MUST be less than the session's Maximum
- Subscription ID.
+  subsbscription.
+See {{subscription-identifiers}}.

 * Track Namespace: Identifies the namespace of the track as defined in
 ({{track-name}}).